Students with special needs

 There are accessible parking places reserved for persons with disabilities on campus.
 You need to apply for a parking permit from the local police.

 Students who need a special diet have to agree about the necessary diet with the manager of the student restaurant in question.
-The menus for the campus area restaurants can be found on the internet.
+The menus for the campus area restaurants of Sonaatti and Ilokivi can be found on the internet.
 The student restaurants mainly provide easy access to students with mobility impairments, except the restaurant Lozzi (building P).

 You can turn to the International Office with any questions you have.